 Before moving on we need to discuss the topic of how to make secrets available to your code.
 As code these days tends to end up in Github - particularly for your project - you should never include any credentials in your code.
 Not only is this incredible insecure, it also makes deployment harder.
 Generally speaking there are two primary ways to convey secrets to an application:

-In some scenarios command line arguments and prompts can also be considered, but usually only for human users.
+In some scenarios command line arguments and interactive prompts can also be considered, but usually only for human users.
 When making automated machine clients, picking one of the two primary methods is recommended.
-In case of Flask, using a configuration file as explained in Flask API project example.
-For clients simply using requests you can make your own configuration file solution with e.g. Python's configparser, or use environment variables.
+In case of Flask, using a configuration file as explained in Flask API project example is the recommended way.
+For clients that simply use Requests you can make your own configuration file solution with e.g. Python's configparser, or use environment variables.

 Environment variables are set with the set or export command depending on your operating system.
-Python access them through the environ dictionary in the os module, e.g.:
+Python access them through the environ dictionary in the os module, or the getenv function if you want to use defaults instead of getting an error when a variable is not found

 username = os.environ["PWP_RABBIT_USER"]